Vicachu42/webshop-with-tdd/README.md

 ### September 10th
 After some help and some extensive problem shooting, the API finally renders as intended.
 I made a commit with some of the code that didn't work for documentation before I cleaned up the component.
 I had the problem that it wasn't looping through the data properly, and the solution is in hindsight almost laughable.

+I did run into another problem when it came to rendering the pictures.
+While the code knows it's a picture, all it's rendering is a placeholder and not the actual image.
+I tried a couple of different fixes, most of them regarding relative paths, but nothing worked.
+The pictures themselves are fine, there is just something in the communication that I can't crack for the moment being.

+This afternoon's commit is a safety backup.